simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 Revenues and expenses usually are not migrated to a new file directly; see `--retain` below.

 The generated transactions will have a `start:` tag, with its value set to `--migrate`'s `NEW` argument if any, for easier matching or exclusion.
-It's a good idea to provide a `NEW` argument, unique to the new file; the new year number is most often used.
+When `NEW` is not specified, it will be inferred if possible by incrementing a number (eg a year number) within the default journal's main file name.
 The other modes behave similarly.

 ### close --close